 Rhona has a total of four honorary degrees from the University of Dundee, Glasgow Caledonian University, Heriot-Watt University and University of West of Scotland (formerly University of Paisley).

+I worried if I didn't make the final stone, the team would never speak to me again.
 It was the gold medal match in Salt Lake City and the score was level going into the final end.
 I remember thinking it was good we had the hammer (final stone) but that last stone's all down to me.

+I've never watched the final the whole way through ever since.
 I've seen the last stone quite a few times but never watched the final.

+We got a letter from the Prime Minister and lots of congratulatory faxes.
 We thought the coverage was just highlights; we didn't know that people were watching the game live and that the whole of Britain had stayed up to watch!

+We went into Salt Lake for our medal ceremony.
 When we arrived and there was 25,000 people in the plaza, it was wow.
 When the national anthem played I thought… what have we done?

+When the children were young I didn't take them with me.
 We had a really good childminder and as long as they got a present when I get back they were OK about it.

+At the curling club I'm a member of, the youngest is 14 and the oldest is in her 80s.
 For me as the captain, the big thing that kept me going were the tactics of the game.
 Every time you stepped on the ice you faced a different challenge.